JRowleyLab/UNMC_ATACseq_Tutorial/README.md

 ![ATAC-Seq workflow](images/DetailedArchitecture.png)

-These notebooks were designed to be run using a virtual machine on a cloud computing provider.
-For more information on how to do this; navigate to the <a href="#getting-started">'Getting Started'</a> section.
-Feel free to explore and run the workflows in any order you like.
+For more information on how to run these in the cloud, navigate to the <a href="#getting-started">'Getting Started'</a> section.
+Feel free to explore ad use these workflows however works best for you.
+Each one builds from the previous tutorial, but they also can stand alone if you already know the concepts in the early ones.

 ![ATAC-Seq workflow](images/ATACseqWorkflow.png)